 The lovely team at In Luggage were kind enough to send me a piece of Antler luggage to review and share with you.
 In Luggage are a small Australian company which sell top-quality luggage and travel accessories at great prices.
 If you’re looking to get your paws on great luggage at great prices, then visit In Luggage and support this great Aussie company.
 Here’s a look at the luggage, it’s an Antler Juno Cabin Suitcase:

 The case is 56cm tall, 35 cm wide and 23cm deep.
-It’s the perfect size for carry-on luggage, a weekend getaway or overnight stay.
+It’s the perfect size for carry-on luggage, a weekend getaway or an overnight stay.
 It weighs 2.4kg, which means it’s nice and light to help keep you under the carry-on luggage weight restrictions, which is particularly important if you’re flying with a budget airline.

 The exterior is made of a really tough polypropylene material, which makes it durable and strong, able to withstand a few knocks and bumps.
 The magical combination of lightweight and durable is exactly what you’re looking for when you buy a suitcase, something that can stand up to getting bashed around a bit without weighing as much as a military tank.
 Not only this, but I love the look of the Juno case.
 It’s really modern and cool, making it something you want to use.

 One of the most important features of a suitcase is the wheels, they MUST be sturdy and strong.
 The Juno comes with Antler’s famous 360 degree rotating wheels which are notorious for being incredibly strong and durable.
-Why are the 360 degree wheels so good?
+Why are the 360-degree wheels so good?
 Because you can wheel your suitcase in any direction with great ease and you can change direction easily too.
 When your suitcase is jammed full of all your stuff and weighs a lot, it’s extremely easy to navigate your Antler suitcase through airport crowds, queues and car parks.

 What I like about Antler suitcases is how easy they are to move around and the Juno is no exception.
 The smart people at Antler have put a long handle on it which you extend to lock into place.
 There are three different heights you can set the handle at, which means it’s suitable for adults or could even be wheeled around by a child (if you trust your child with your luggage, that is).
 Rather than pulling the suitcase, which hurts your arm and shoulders, you use the momentum of your stride to move the suitcase, which stays upright on all four wheels.
 It means the suitcase glides along next to you, rather than ripping your arm out of the socket being dragged along behind you.

-Another very important feature is the safety lock, which is in-built on the Juno suitcase.
+Another very important feature is the safety lock, which is inbuilt on the Juno suitcase.
 The fixed TSA combination lock is great because you don’t have to worry about buying a lock and keeping the key somewhere safe.
 The lock is easy to program and extremely reliable.

 Inside, the suitcase has enough room to pack all your belongings and keep things secure, separate and safe.
 I like to put my clothing in the open part of the suitcase, using the luggage strap to secure it in place.
-In the zippable mesh compartment I like to put my shoes, electrical cords and appliances, toiletries bag and other small items that can easily fly around.
+In the zippable mesh compartment, I like to put my shoes, electrical cords and appliances, toiletries bag and other small items that can easily fly around.

-The mesh makes it easy to see what’s in there but keeps everything secure while I’m moving around, especially if I’m putting the suitcase up and down into overhead luggage compartments in a plane.
+The mesh makes it easy to see what’s in there but keeps everything secure while I’m moving around, especially if I’m putting the suitcase up and down into overhead luggage compartments on a plane.
 There is also a neat little pouch on one side of the Juno, which is a great place to put in those last-minute things you forget or really small items.
 I like to store zip-lock or plastic bags in there too as they come in really handy for liquids, soaps, dirty shoes or swimwear that isn’t quite dry.
 I found the different internal spaces of the suitcase kept all my belongings separated, tidy and safe while I was moving around.